 Statement of Compliance with the QCA Corporate Governance Code

 As an AIM quoted company, we recognise the importance of applying sound governance principles in the successful running of the Group.
 Given the size and nature of the Group and composition of the Board, we have formally adopted the QCA Corporate Governance Code for Small and Mid-Size Quoted Companies (the QCA Code) and will report annually on our compliance with the QCA Code in our Annual Report.
+A new QCA Code came into effect in April 2024.
+The Board has discussed the key changes to this Code, and has agreed to have more detailed discussions during FY2025 regarding how to ensure compliance with the revised Code.

 We will continue to review the Board’s composition to ensure that it maintains appropriate skills, experience, independence, and particularly diversity and that it remains effective.